 The Psychiatric Mental-Health Nurse Practitioner (PMHNP) Program is designed to provide the nurse with the necessary biopsychopharmacotherapeutic knowledge and skills regarding differential diagnosis, health promotion and psychotropic medication management (prescriptive authority) for the PMH patient across the life span.
 The specialty also consists of didactic and clinical course content essential to provide psychotherapy to individuals, families, and groups within hospitals and the community settings.
-Graduates of this specialty have earned their MSN degree or Post Graduate Certificate and are eligible to sit for the American Nurses Credentialing Certification PMHNP exams.
+Upon successful completion of the program, the student will be eligible to take the American Nurse Credentialing Center (ANCC) Psychiatric Nurse Practitioner examination.

 Clinical placement is a collaborative process between the student and the faculty.
 A variety of clinical psychiatric inpatient and ambulatory care settings to include primary care sites are utilized.
 Students will have a clinical practicum for four semesters: three of them will be for 120 clinical hours each, and the final practicum will be for 240 hours.
 The student completes at least 600 clinical hours by the end of the program of study.

 Contact Admissions for additional information at 540-665-4581 or firstname.lastname@example.org